hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 ## Sending an approval declined reason (`NetworkManager.ConnectionApprovalResponse.Reason`)

-Under the condition that you need to deny a player from connecting for any reason (such as if they reached the maximum number of connections or provided an invalid authorization), the `NetworkManager.ConnectionApprovalResponse` structure provides you with the optional `NetworkManager.ConnectionApprovalResponse.Reason` property.
+Under the condition that you need to deny a Player from connecting for any reason (such as if they reached the maximum number of connections or provided an invalid authorization), the `NetworkManager.ConnectionApprovalResponse` structure provides you with the optional `NetworkManager.ConnectionApprovalResponse.Reason` property.

-When `NetworkManager.ConnectionApprovalResponse.Approved` is false and `NetworkManager.ConnectionApprovalResponse.Reason` is populated with the reason for denying the player's request to connect, the server sends the client a `DisconnectReasonMessage`.
+When `NetworkManager.ConnectionApprovalResponse.Approved` is false and `NetworkManager.ConnectionApprovalResponse.Reason` is populated with the reason for denying the Player's request to connect, the server sends the client a `DisconnectReasonMessage`.
 Upon the client side receiving the `DisconnectReasonMessage`, the `NetworkManager.DisconnectReason` property populates with the `NetworkManager.ConnectionApprovalResponse.Reason` message.
 The example below shows how this works:

 ```csharp